nicwannet/pdsnd_github/README.md

 The most common birth year amongst users (if available) Finally, the user is prompted with the choice of restarting the program or not.

+### Credits

+Thank you Udacity for providing the resources and material to allow me to succeed.